ankitpipalia/DevOps-Git/README.md

 ```
  - The MERN stack application will now be running in Docker containers.
 The frontend React application will be accessible at http://localhost in your web browser.
 ### Testing
- - You can run tests in the trainee_backend directory by accessing the backend container and running the tests inside the container.
+ - You can run tests in the backend directory by accessing the backend container and running the tests inside the container.
 Follow these steps:
  - Access the backend container using Docker Compose.
 ```
    docker-compose exec backend bash